MakordDEV/DEPOVoiceChat/README.md

 **A:** Occasionally, during minor or quick commits, I might use random words as commit names.
 In releases and important commits, I always provide meaningful comments.

+### **Q: How to open voicechat menu?**
+**A:** Press LCtrl in the game, then press Q or another assigned key.
+You can keep voicechat menu open without opening online interaction menu, even if you don’t interact with it.
+However, if you want to interact with voicechat menu, the online interaction menu or the pause menu must be open.

 ### **Q: Can I completely disable voice chat?**
 **A:** Yes.
 In the mod settings, you can turn off both voice transmission and receiving audio from other players.